-Indonesia offers many opportunities to foreign investors.
-The Indonesian government has recognizes the significant role foreign investors can play in the growth and development of the business sector and the national economy.
+Indonesia offers many opportunities to foreign investors, and there are many types of companies in Indonesia to invest in.
+The Indonesian government has recognised the significant role foreign investors can play in the growth and development of the business sector and the national economy.

 A Perum is not oriented toward public service but toward profit.
 Employee status is civil servants.
 Several Perums were still losing money, so the government was forced to sell some shares to the public (go public) and change its status to Company Limited.